10 Best Wedding Venues in Fiji© FijiPocketGuide.com

 Kadavu

 Finally, for the adventurous couple, set your sights on Kadavu.
 Located in the south of the Fiji archipelago, south of Viti Levu, Kadavu is accessible by domestic flight from Nadi.
 Couples who travel here can almost guarantee they know no one else who has had their wedding at this remote destination.
 Kadavu is an island of eco-friendly resorts with an emphasis on sustainability.
-While there is one luxury resort in the small island group, most resorts are down-to-earth, yet still provide some stunning options for your big day.
+While there is one luxury resort in the small island group, most resorts are down-to-earth yet still provide some stunning options for your big day.

 Learn more about getting married in Kadavu with:

-Author
+About The Author

-Laura S.
+Laura (Lora) S.

 This article was reviewed and published by Laura, editor in chief and co-founder of Fiji Pocket Guide.
 Since arriving solo in the South Pacific over 10 years ago with nothing but a backpack and a background in journalism, her mission has been to show the world how easy (and awesome) it is to explore a paradise such as Fiji.
 She knows the islands inside-out and loves sharing tips on how best to experience Fiji’s must-dos and hidden gems.
 Laura is also editor of several other South Pacific travel guides.